qrzn23/min/wip/magick/content.md

 7. ΑΥΜΓΝ.

-(We add the following, contributed by a friend at that time without the A.·.A.·. and its dependent orders.
+(We add the following, contributed by a friend at that time without the A∴A∴ and its dependent orders.
 He worked out the method himself, and we think it may prove useful to many.
 O. M.).

 I. The beginner must first practise breathing regularly through the nose, at the same time trying hard to believe that the breath goes to the Ajna and not to the lungs.